XihanZhang/human-cellular-func-con/README.md

 For visual and frontal cortex sn-DropSeq data, subset to those genes that are present in both.
 - Transform data out of log-space (format expected by CIBERSORTx).
 - To reduce collinearity among gene signature matrix, collapse cell subtypes into overarching categorie (e.g. In6a and In6b cell become just PVALB).
-- Write single-nuclei expression matrix, and AHBA mixture files per donor (to control for batch effect).
+- Write single-nuclei expression matrix, and AHBA mixture files per donor, as the cell type deconvolution should be done at the sample level and within-donor to control for batch effect.
+That's why we ask abagen to output the result at the sample level, instead of the parcel level.
+Abagen toolbox did the sample and gene normalization within each donor, so it suits our purpose well in this case.

 ### Cell type deconvolution is performed at [CIBERSORTx](https://cibersortx.stanford.edu/)
 - Files to feed CIBERSORTx: